dd9jn/rfc4880bis/rfc4880bis.md

 protected and authenticated without requiring a second signature.

 The 'hash' notation has the following structure:

-* A single byte specifying the length of the name of the hashed data
+  * A single byte specifying the length of the name of the hashed data.

-* A UTF-8 string of the name of the hashed data
+  * A UTF-8 string of the name of the hashed data.

-* A single byte specifying the hash algorithm (see section 9.4)
+  * A single byte specifying the hash algorithm (see section 9.4).

   * The binary hash output of the hashed data using the specified algorithm.
 (The length of this data is implicit based on the algorithm specified).

 Due to its nature a 'hash' notation is not human readable and MUST NOT be marked as such when used.